swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 ## Proposed solution

-This solution enables the package manager to determine if a target contains mixed language sources and build it as a single module.
-This happens as an implementation detail and doesn't require changes to the package manager's public API.
-This is cleaner and easier because developers can organize their packages without exposing language barrier complexity to clients.
+Package authors can create a mixed target by mixing language sources in their target's source directory.
+When mixing some languages, like C++, authors have the option of opting in to advanced interoperability features by configuring the target with an interoperability mode [`SwiftSetting.InteroperabilityMode`].

+When building a mixed language target, the package manager will build the public API into a single module for use by clients.

-At a high level, the package creation process is split into two parts based on the language of the sources.
-The Swift sources are built by the Swift compiler and the C Language sources are built by the Clang compiler.
-Achieving interoperability between the two halves of the package depends on which language(s) is/are being mixed with Swift.
-Package authors will need to explicitly opt in to language interoperability via the `PackageDescription` module's [`SwiftSetting.InteroperabilityMode`] API.
+At a high level, the build process is split into two parts based on the language of the sources.
+The Swift sources are built by the Swift compiler and the C/Objective-C/C++ sources are built by the Clang compiler.

 1. The Swift compiler is made aware of the Clang part of the package when building the Swift sources into a `swiftmodule`.
-1. The Clang part of the package is built with knowledge of any generated interoperability headers.
+1. The Clang part of the package is built with knowledge of the interoperability Swift header.
+The contents of this header will vary depending on if/what language-specific interoperability mode is configured on the target.

 The [following example][mixed-package] defines a package containing mixed language sources.